bm98/FS20_HudBar/README.md

 * Microsoft.FlightSimulator.SimConnect.dll
 * SimConnect.dll

+.\DemoBag                   Contains some images to showcase the Flight Bag (new since V0.43)

 -----

 ### General note for builders
 The Project files expect referenced Libraries which have no NuGet package reference in a Solution directory  "Redist"
 To integrate with MSFS2020 SimConnect the solution must be built as x64 binary!

-So far the sources from the used Libraries are not on GitHub (yet)
+So far the sources for some of the used Libraries are not on GitHub (yet)